Position: Executive Officer

-Alyson Cole is Professor of Political Science, Women & Gender Studies, and American Studies at Queens College and the Graduate Center, City University of New York.
-Cole’s work bridges political theory and American politics/culture, linking central questions of political thought—especially formulations of justice, the nature of vulnerability, precarity and subjugation, and the possibility of resistance or change—with an examination of political ideologies, rhetoric, and law/policy-making, emphasizing gender, sexuality, and race.
+Alyson Cole is Professor of Political Science, Women’s & Gender Studies, American Studies, and Liberal Studies at Queens College and the Graduate Center, City University of New York.
+Her work bridges political theory and American politics/culture, linking central questions of political thought—especially formulations of justice, the nature of victimization, vulnerability, and precarity, and the possibilities of resistance—with an examination of political ideologies, rhetoric, and law/policy-making, emphasizing gender, sexuality, and race.

 Alyson Cole.
 The Cult of True Victimhood: From the War on Welfare to the War on Terror (Stanford Univ.
 Press, 2006)

 Condemnations of “victim politics” are a familiar feature of American public life.
 Politicians and journalists across the ideological spectrum eagerly denounce “victimism.”
 Accusations of “playing the victim” have become a convenient way to ridicule or condemn.
 President George W. Bush even blamed an Islamic “culture of victimization” for 9/11.
 The Cult of True Victimhood shows how the panic about domestic and foreign victims has transformed American politics, warping the language we use to talk about suffering and collective responsibility.